can you drink alcohol while fasting | alcohol during Eating Window | alcohol with the least calories

+Can you drink alcohol while intermittent fasting, does alcohol break a fast?
+Lets answer your questions!
 Intermittent fasting has become a popular lifestyle for many wanting to lose weight, improve brain function and boost the immune system.
 The main rule for intermittent fasting is to stick to a specific eating and fasting window.

 This means no food during fasting hours.
 But what about drinks?